-Progression opportunities - We are constantly reviewing the promotion route to management, ensuring the process is as fair and equitable as possible, and barriers to progression are limited.
-We engage with employees across the business, including females, to understand and explore any barriers to progression they feel may impact them or could impact them in future.
+Progression opportunities - We have begun to review the promotion route to management, ensuring the process is as fair and equitable as possible, and barriers to progression are limited.
+We will be speaking with management across the business, to understand and explore any barriers to progression they feel may have impacted them or could impact them or their staff in the future.
 The aim will be to create a strategy which addresses any issues and ensures promotion and progression opportunities are available for everyone.

-Recruitment - Following the debiasing recruitment training, we continue to review our internal recruitment processes and procedures to ensure objective procedures are in place throughout our business which ensure equal opportunities for all and limit the opportunity for bias.
+Recruitment - Following the debiasing recruitment training, we aim to review our internal recruitment processes and procedures to ensure objective procedures are in place throughout our business which ensure equal opportunities for all and limit the opportunity for bias.
+We also want to review our internal vacancy advertising platforms to ensure we are attracting a diverse range of suitable candidates.
+Celebrating success - We will continue to celebrate our internal success stories through our monthly